Post Road Branch: History

 The Albany and West Stockbridge Railroad opened the line in 1842 as part of a line between Boston and Albany.
 The line became part of the Boston and Albany Railroad and New York Central Railroad through leases and mergers.
 With the opening of the Hudson River Connecting Railroad in 1924, it became a minor branch, with through freight using the new Alfred H. Smith Memorial Bridge around Albany.
 On April 30, 1972, Penn Central Transportation removed the track on the Post Road Branch, forcing passenger trains to make a reverse movement along the current Schodack Subdivision.
 The abandoned line was assigned to Amtrak in the 1976 formation of Conrail, and Amtrak reopened it on October 28, 1979, with Conrail trackage rights for freight.
 These rights were assigned to CSX Transportation in the 1999 breakup of Conrail.

 A sinkhole under the tracks in East Greenbush was discovered in May 2025, causing the Berkshire Flyer and Lake Shore Limited to be replaced with buses east of Albany.
 Service on the line was originally estimated to be restored by January 2026.
-In October, Amtrak announced that service would resume on December 1, 2025.
+Service resumed on December 1, 2025.